ivarfol/Half-Life-vox-generator/README.md

 examples:
 ``python3 hl_vox_gen.py "!HG_QUEST9 !C1A3_5"``
 ``python3 hl_vox_gen.py "hgrunt/hostiles! scientist/yees"``
+``python3 hl_vox_gen.py "hgrunt/hostiles! scientist/yees !HG_QUEST9"``
+note that the control variables (the letter+number in brackets) are reset each time
+there is a new vox dir or sentence name in the input
 ### todo
 get more precise values for pitch (need to change numbers in postcontrol() function)